WOSPM/checker/mdocs/WOSPM0005.md

 ## Rationale

 A code of conduct helps set ground rules for behavior for your project’s participants.
 Adopting, and enforcing, a code of conduct can help create a positive social atmosphere for your community.
+It is important to link to code of conduct file with a descriptive short text.